 Every Team Needs a Great Coach

 Remember that basketball team we were thinking about?
 Well, there may be five players on the floor at any given time, but there’s also an important person standing on the sidelines watching the game unfold.
 A team’s coach can see what’s working and what isn’t working and can help find solutions that each member of the team can put into effect on the court.
 The coach can’t shoot the ball or block a shot, but he or she has a unique perspective that can help a committed team get better all the time.

 That coaching role is filled by your therapist in a family systems setting.
 He or she will be able to help you define the issues that are harming your family as a whole as well as those that are harming any individual member of the family.
 Together, you’ll develop a winning game plan.

 We’ll Help Your Family Find A Winning Strategy

 At Bel Aire Recovery Center in Kansas, we care not only about the person pursuing lasting sobriety.
 We also care about the whole family.
-If family systems therapy is right for your family, we have the resources and expertise to get you started.
+If FTS is right for your family, we have the resources and expertise to get you started.
 We are always on your team and ready to help you secure a victory over substance abuse disorders.